codigodelsur/knowledge-base/docs/index.md

 # Welcome to CodigoDelSur Knowledge Base

-This page tries to centralize useful links and information learned here at [CodigoDelSur](http://codigodelsur.com).
+On this website we want to share some useful links, infromation and lessons learned here at [CodigoDelSur](http://codigodelsur.com).

+Hope you enjoy it!